IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-2a.md

 ## 2.8 Printing to output
-After you obtain the data, you print it to the standard output by using the `sink` operation, which terminates the stream.
+After you obtain the data, you print it to standard output by using the `sink` operation, which terminates the stream.

 Print to output by entering the following code at the Python prompt: